-The entity with the new LEI (i.e. merged or acquiring entity or entity which updates its identification to LEI - further "new entity") or the entity to which it delegated the reporting shall notify the TR(s) to which it reported its derivative trades about the change and request update of the identifier in the outstanding trades as per letter (a) below.
+a) The entity with the new LEI (e.g. merged or acquiring entity or entity which updates its identification to LEI - further "new entity") or the entity to which it delegated the reporting shall notify the TR(s) to which it reported its derivatives about the change and request an update of the identifier in the outstanding derivatives as per point (1) below.
 If the change of the identifier results from a merger or acquisition, the merged or acquiring entity is also expected to duly update the LEI record of the acquired/merged entity no later than the next LEI renewal date according to the terms of the endorsed pre-LOU/accredited LOU who issued the old LEI.

-The TR shall identify all the outstanding trades, where the entity is identified with the old identifier in any of the following fields: counterparty ID, ID of the other counterparty, broker ID, reporting entity ID, clearing member ID, Beneficiary Id, Underlying and CCP ID, and replace the old identifier with the new LEI.
+The TR should identify the outstanding derivatives concerned (as informed by the new entity), where the entity is identified with the old identifier in the field reporting counterparty ID or ID of the other counterparty and replace the old identifier with the new LEI.
+In the case of corporate restructuring events affecting all outstanding derivatives, the TR shall identify all the outstanding derivatives where the entity is identified with the old identifier in any of the following fields: reporting counterparty ID, ID of the other counterparty, broker ID, report submitting entity ID, clearing member ID, Beneficiary ID, Underlying and CCP ID, Reference Entity and replace the old identifier with the new LEI.